mbiesiad/pdf_generator/README.md

 Automatical opening after saving.

-//old vers. for little refactor. todo protect against overwriting, not url, not connected.
+//old vers. for little refactor. todo protect against overwriting, if not url, not connected.